March 9, 2016

 While sled dogs have been part of North American culture for centuries, their popularity boomed during the Gold Rush of the late 19th and early 20th century in Alaska and Northwestern Canada.
 Historians report that during “one of the big rushes it was said that no stray dogs could be found on the streets of Seattle, having all been rounded up and shipped to Alaska.”

 One of the most important dog sled travel routes during the Gold Rush was the Iditarod Trail, a 1000-plus mile trail that had long been used by the Inupiaq and Yup’ik peoples of the Bering Straits, among others.
 The Iditarod Trail ran from Seward to Nome, Alaska.
 Travel between these two cities exploded between the 1880s and 1920s.
-According to the Bureau of Land Management, by the summer of 1900, the population of this small, remote city ballooned to over 20,000 people.
+According to the Smithsonian, by the summer of 1900, the population of this small, remote city ballooned to over 20,000 people.
 (To put that in perspective, Nome’s current population is roughly 3,600 people).
 These numbers eventually dwindled as prospectors failed to strike it rich and the onset of WWI drew young men away from the mines.

 Dog sleds remained important transportation vehicles in Alaska until the advent of airplane travel.
 The practice languished until the late 1960s, when dog sled racing enthusiast Joe Redington Sr. joined forces with an Alaskan historical committee chairman Dorothy Page to establish the Iditarod Trail Dog Sled Race.
 The first Iditarod race took place in 1973.